cjordan223/compTIA-flashcards/README.md

 Here are some screenshots of the app in action:

-# App Screenshots

-Here are some screenshots of the app in action:

 <div style="display: flex; justify-content: space-between;">
     <img src="/Illustration/IMG_1494.PNG" alt="Main Interface" width="30%">
     <img src="/Illustration/IMG_1495.PNG" alt="Flashcard View" width="30%">